(fool VES trant)

 Feces (~90%); urine (<1%)

-Clearance: Children 1-8 years: Decreased by 32% compared to adults
+Clearance: Children 1 to 8 years (based on a 4 mg/kg dose): Decreased by 32% compared to adults

 Duration of Action